LucasVeloz/react-native-dynamic-skeletons/README.md

 Developed in Typescript, this library is fully compatible with both iOS and Android.
 And it's also compatible with Expo.

+This library does not use any third-party dependencies, and it's fully customizable.

+You decide how the skeleton should look like.
+By providing a custom component, you can create skeletons that match your app's design.

+You can use react-native-linear-gradient, expo-linear-gradient, react-native-skia or any other library.

 ## Table of Contents
 - [React Native Dynamic Skeletons](#react-native-dynamic-skeletons)
   - [Table of Contents](#table-of-contents)